CemKarkiner/Tictavarium/README.md

 ### Frontend
 - Application needs to have a administor interface that uploads new S&Ps via PDF
 - Music tabs and notes should be shown
-- There needs to be a bar to show user where they are
+- There needs to be a bar to show user where they are (Done but need to be better)
 - Tabs, notes and bar should work in synchronized
 - User can search the songs from an upper search bar (DONE)
 - User can set the metronome from upper left corner (DONE)